apache/openserverless/README.md

 4. Type F1 then "Connect" (or click on the `><` symbol in the corner to the left at the bottom) and select "Remote-SSH: Connect Current Windows to Host"

-5. Click on `openserverless` then select Linux if requested
+5. Click on `opsv` then select Linux if requested

 6. Click on the menu bar on `File` then `Openworkspace from file`, then select the `openserverless` folder and open one of the workspaces.
 Currently: